-In response to a previous version of this proposal, officials from the Joint Committee on Administrative Rules assumed this proposal is not anticipated to cause a fiscal impact beyond its current appropriation.
+Officials from the Joint Committee on Administrative Rules assume this proposal is not anticipated to cause a fiscal impact beyond its current appropriation.

-In response to a previous version of this proposal, officials from the Office of the Secretary of State (SOS) noted many bills considered by the General Assembly include provisions allowing or requiring agencies to submit rules and regulations to implement the act.
+Officials from the Office of the Secretary of State (SOS) note many bills considered by the General Assembly include provisions allowing or requiring agencies to submit rules and regulations to implement the act.
 The SOS is provided with core funding to handle a certain amount of normal activity resulting from each year's legislative session.
 The fiscal impact for this fiscal note to the SOS for Administrative Rules is less than \$5,000.
 The SOS recognizes that this is a small amount and does not expect that additional funding would be required to meet these costs.
 However, the SOS also recognizes that many such bills may be passed by the General Assembly in a given year and that collectively the costs may be in excess of what the office can sustain with its core budget.
 Therefore, the SOS reserves the right to request funding for the cost of supporting administrative rules requirements should the need arise based on a review of the finally approved bills signed by the governor.